IHIutch/bufgreencode_v2/content/sections/district-zones/d-m-medical-campus.md

 ## 4.2.1 Purpose

-The D-M zone addresses medical campuses, which are either primarily single-use or mixed-use, and whose design and layout are based on their special function**.**
+The D-M zone addresses medical campuses, which are either primarily single-use or mixed-use, and whose design and layout are based on their special function.

 ## 4.2.2 General